MGO – FREQUENTLY ASKED QUESTIONS

 Can I eat the oysters I grow?

-No. The oyster seafood industry is highly regulated and waters where oysters are harvested are carefully monitored to ensure that the seafood is safe for human consumption.
-The MGO program often operates outside of these waters.
-Second, the oysters are too small to harvest after only one year in your cages.
-Finally, this project was created to enhance the oyster population so all the oysters will be planted in a sanctuaries.
+No. MGO oysters are too small to harvest, and the program’s purpose is to plant them in sanctuaries where they will improve water quality and create habitat for other species.
+The oyster seafood industry is highly regulated and waters where oysters are harvested are carefully monitored to ensure that the seafood is safe for human consumption.
+The MGO program operates outside of these areas; the spat are not safe to consume.

 What do I do if I can no longer care for the oysters and want them removed?

-Please contact ORP’s Marylanders Grow Oysters Program manager: [email protected].
+Please contact your tributary coordinator and ORP’s Marylanders Grow Oysters program manager: [email protected].

 What if I have additional questions?